-OHA/ODE Requirements Hybrid/Onsite Plan ✓ Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 square feet per person, including staff. ◆ The smaller the cohort, the less risk of spreading disease.
-By nature of our programs, our students are cohorted due to facility needs.
-A student count is done multiple times a day as our youth are incarcerated.
-As cohort groups increase in size, the risk of spreading disease increases.
-We have these systems in place (and therefore we have checked them off). ⊠ Each school must have a system for daily logs to ensure contract tracing among the cohort (see section 1a of the Ready Schools, Safe Learners guidance). ☑ Minimize interaction between students in different stable cohorts (e.g., access to restrooms, activities, common areas).
-Provide access to All Gender/Gender Neutral restrooms. ☐ Cleaning and wiping surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort. ☑ Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, grade level learning standards, and peers. ☑ Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts.
+- ☑ Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 square feet per person, including staff. - The smaller the cohort, the less risk of spreading disease.
+As cohort groups increase in size, the risk of spreading disease increases. - ☐ Each school must have a system for daily logs to ensure contract tracing among the cohort (see section 1a of the Ready Schools, Safe Learners guidance). - ☑ Minimize interaction between students in different stable cohorts (e.g., access to restrooms, activities, common areas).
+Provide access to All Gender/Gender Neutral restrooms. - ☑ Cleaning and wiping surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort. - □ Design cohorts such that all students (including those protected) under ADA and IDEA) maintain access to general education, grade level learning standards, and peers. - Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts.